-42 new professors were appointed at Uppsala University in 2012.
+Forty-two new professors were appointed at Uppsala University on 16 November 2012 in the grand inauguration ceremony.
 Here they present their research.

 Within the framework of this comprehensive project, I pursue empirical research on, among other things, identity in markets.
 The focus has been on aesthetic markets, that is, markets in which aesthetics and status create order.
 Examples I’ve studied include fashion photography, advertising, and fashion.

 Empirically I’m currently working on the Swedish forestry industry, which has been and remains of major importance to Sweden.
 I’m focusing my attention on the first step, when forest owners sell timber to sawmills and pulp factories.

 Fundamental issues are made concrete through empirical work.
 To reinforce the foundations of the social sciences, I’m studying classic social-scientific thinkers, such as Pareto and Marshall, but primarily philosophers like Nietzsche, Husserl, and not least Heidegger.
 Current basic research work is directed towards what I call socioontology.
 The social sciences have long been predicated upon the existence of individuals, which, like atoms, try to gain knowledge about each other and the outside world.
 The socioontological point of departure is instead that the human being is necessarily social, and with this approach a number of problems that have been central to social science, such as the micro-macro link, are resolved.

 Today I’m directing several major research projects, including an ERC Starting Grant on convaluations, which are forms for coordinating resources, based on choices and values.
 For several years I’ve been employed by the Max Planck Institute for the Study of Societies in Cologne, and I’ve been a visiting scholar at Harvard University, Sciences Po, Columbia University, and the London School of Economics.
 I’m currently the head of our department.